chriscdn/promise-semaphore/README.md

   null
 ```

-This is useful in situations when only one instance of a function block should run at a time, while discarding other attempts to execute the block.
+This is useful in situations when only one instance of a function block should run, while discarding other attempts to execute the block.
 E.g., a button is repeatedly clicked.

 ## Example 1